 1 May 1960: Near Degtyansk, Sverdlovsk Oblast, Russia, a Central Intelligence Agency/Lockheed U-2C, 56-6693, “Article 360,” flying at approximately 80,000 feet (24,384 meters) on a Top Secret reconnaissance mission, was hit by shrapnel from an exploding Soviet V-750VN (S-75 Desna) surface-to-air missile.

 With his airplane damaged and out of control, pilot Francis Gary Powers bailed out and parachuted safely but was immediately captured.
 A trailing MiG-19 fighter was also shot down by the salvo of anti-aircraft missiles, and its pilot killed.

-Gary Powers was interrogated by the KGB (Komitet gosudarstvennoy bezopasnosti, the Committee for State Security of the Soviet Union, a military intelligence/counterintelligence service) for 62 days, then prosecuted for espionage and imprisoned at the notorious Lubyanka Prison in Moscow.
-He was sentenced to three years imprisonment and seven years of hard labor.
+Gary Powers was interrogated by the KGB (Komitet gosudarstvennoy bezopasnosti, the Committee for State Security of the Soviet Union, a military intelligence/counterintelligence service) for 62 days.
+He was held at the notorious Lubyanka Prison in Moscow then prosecuted for espionage.
+Found guilty, Powers was sentenced to three years imprisonment and seven years of hard labor.

 Francis Gary Powers entered the United States Air Force as an aviation cadet in 1950.
 He graduated from pilot training and was commissioned a second lieutenant in 1952.
 Powers was then assigned to the 468th Strategic Fighter Squadron, 506th Strategic Fighter Wing at Turner Air Force Base, Georgia, where he flew the Republic F-84G Thunderjet fighter bomber.
 He received special training in the delivery of the Mark 7 variable-yield tactical nuclear bomb.